demisto/content/Packs/SymantecCloudSecureWebGateway/README.md

 In addition, data is normalized to the Cortex Data Model (XDM).

-The following XQL Queries demonstrates the parsing and XDM modeling for the Symantec Cloud SWG Access Logs:
+The following XQL Queries demonstrate the parsing and XDM modeling for the Symantec Cloud SWG Access Logs:

 1. **Raw Field Extraction**
    ```javascript